developmentseed/eoAPI/README.md

 .venv/bin/uvicorn eoapi.{SERVICE}.app:app --port 8000 --reload
 ```

-Note: services might have incompatible dependencies which you can resolve by using virtual environnement per service
+Note: services might have incompatible dependencies which you can resolve by using a virtual environment for each service

 ---

+## Deployment

+This repository has the demonstration runtimes that are consistently updated with new functionality.

+The default runtimes are available through separate repositories ([eoapi-cdk](https://github.com/developmentseed/eoapi-cdk) and [k8s-eoapi](https://github.com/developmentseed/k8s-eoapi)).

 ## Contribution & Development